Building Agentic RE: Automating Reverse Engineering & Vulnerability Research with AI // John McIntosh

 - Designing tool-specific MCPs for structured input and output.

-- Lab: Static Analysis MCPs — Expose Semgrep (pattern‑based) and CodeQL (query‑driven) through MCP, compare their outputs on a sample codebase.
+- Static Analysis MCPs — Expose Semgrep (pattern‑based) and CodeQL (query‑driven) through MCP, compare their outputs on a sample codebase.

-- Lab: Custom Ghidra MCP — Use headless scripting to analyze binaries and expose key information like function listings and cross-references.
+- Custom Ghidra MCP — Use headless scripting to analyze binaries and expose key information like function listings and cross-references.

 AI here is a programmable collaborator.